StanfordSpezi/SpeziBluetooth/README.md

 The `MyDevice` type showcases the interaction with the ``BluetoothService`` and the implementation of the ``BluetoothMessageHandler`` protocol.
 It does all the message handling, and is responsible for parsing the information.

+> [!NOTE]
-> Tip: We highly recommend to use SwiftNIO [`ByteBuffer`](https://swiftpackageindex.com/apple/swift-nio/2.61.1/documentation/niocore/bytebuffer)s to parse more complex data coming in from the wire.
+> We highly recommend to use SwiftNIO [`ByteBuffer`](https://swiftpackageindex.com/apple/swift-nio/2.61.1/documentation/niocore/bytebuffer)s to parse more complex data coming in from the wire.
 You can learn more about creating a `ByteBuffer` from a Foundation `Data` instance using [NIOFoundationCompat](https://swiftpackageindex.com/apple/swift-nio/2.61.1/documentation/niofoundationcompat/niocore/bytebuffer).

 ```swift
 import Foundation